-Ellen is a graduate of the University of Leeds where she studied microbiology.
-As Features Editor, she researches and writes about the latest developments in consumer DNA testing and about the advances in...
+Rebecca is a graduate of Royal Holloway and Bath Spa, where she studied Classics and Creative Writing respectively.
+As Features Editor, she researches and writes about the latest developments in consumer DNA...

 Tim Bell began his career in publishing at Oxford University Press in 1996, latterly working for the educational publishers Kingfisher, the Barbara Levy literary agency, and the Bertelsmann group.